 Not in my view, in many instances it is a benefit, as I mentioned above.
 You can still achieve very shallow depth of field when using the Micro 4/3 system simply by attaching one of the many excellent fast prime lenses which are available for this particular format.
 Remember that depth of field is governed by a number of factors, with sensor format generally being the least applicable in most situations.
 What matters more is the focal length of the lens you’re using, how close you are to your subject, your chosen aperture, how far your subject is from the background, and your sensor size.
 Those elements can be juggled accordingly.
 If you want ultra isolation of your subject that it’s hard to beat the Micro 4/3 75mm f1.8 prime lens, which gives an effective focal length of 150 mm.
 This is a niche lens, but for shallow depth of field it is staggeringly good.

-Both cameras are well made in my opinion, but I would lean slightly towards the finish of the XE1, the buttons in particular feel lovely (the OMD buttons are a bit too squishy).
+Both cameras are well made in my opinion, but I would lean slightly towards the ‘feel’ of the XE1, the buttons in particular feel lovely (the OMD buttons are a bit too squishy).
+But the EM5 is tough and is of course weather sealed, so it gets the prize for build.
 The fujinon lenses are also beautifully made.
 Many of the most popular micro 4/3 lenses are mostly made of plastic, however that does mean they are small and light which can be a real benefit at times.
 You should also be aware that on X system lenses the aperture control is on the lens itself, and in my experience the aperture ring is a little too loose and is easily displaced – quite often I find myself having to adjust this prior to taking my next shot, which in turn often results in missed opportunities.
 A small piece of electrical tape can come in handy, if you’re not going to be adjusting your settings too often.
+But to me, I found this irritating.

 What is the EVF like?